Karmaniac/Mars-Weather-Tracking/README.md

 This Jupyter notebook serves as the primary data processing pipeline.
 It performs:

-1. Cleaning and calibration of raw instrument data
+1. Cleaning of raw instrument data
 2. Temporal alignment of measurements
 3. Conversion into human-readable, minute-averaged CSV files

-The notebook produces intermediate outputs to allow manual verification of data integrity prior to final aggregation.

 ---